 U.S. Assistance to Ethiopia

-Ethiopia is prone to drought, and the United States has provided emergency resources to it in the form of food aid and humanitarian assistance.
+Ethiopia is prone to drought, and the United States has provided emergency resources to it in the form of humanitarian assistance, which includes food aid.
 U.S. development assistance to Ethiopia is focused on reducing famine vulnerability, hunger, and poverty and emphasizes economic, governance, and social sector policy reforms.
 Some military training funds, including training in such issues as the laws of war and observance of human rights, also are provided but are explicitly limited to nonlethal assistance, training, and peacekeeping support at present.

 Bilateral Economic Relations